-Typically, this dyslexia intervention is provided during the scheduled intervention time on the campus master schedule or as a supplement to the curriculum in a resource classroom.
+In Fort Bend, Project Read SPED OGI instruction is provided through intervention or as a supplement to the curriculum in a resource classroom.
 The decision as to how the program is delivered is an ARD committee decision based upon the student's need.